 - WNY Prescription Drug Campaign

-- New York State's 911 Good Samaritan Law - went into effect to address fears about a police response to an overdose.
-This law provides significant legal protection against criminal charge and prosecution for possession of controlled substances, as well as for possession of marijuana and drug paraphernalia.
+This law provides significant legal protection for any individual reporting a drug overdose to emergency first responder.
+The reporting individual is protected against criminal charges and prosecution for possession of controlled substances, marijuana and drug paraphernalia.
 This protection applies to both the person seeking assistance in good faith as well as to the person who has overdosed.

-On January 1, 2000 the NY State Legislature instituted the Public Health Law Syringe Access Demonstration Program (ESAP) which decriminalized the selling/furnishing and possession of syringes without a physician's prescription.
-The Erie County Department of Health is a distribution site for free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. For more Information, please contact Cheryll Moore at (716) 858-4752.
+The Erie County Department of Health is a distribution site for limited free medical supplies such as syringes, band aids, cotton, alcohol wipes, etc. for Erie County residents.
+For more information, contact Liese Ness at (716) 858-4752.

-Medication Disposal: If not disposed of properly, prescription and over-the-counter medications pose a hazard to our environment and risk getting into the hands of children or others who may be unintentionally harmed by their use.
+Medication Disposal: If not disposed of properly, prescription and over-the-counter medications pose a hazard to our environment and risk getting into the hands of children or others who may abuse the drugs or be unintentionally harmed by their use.

-Residents are encouraged to go through their medicine cabinets, closets, junk drawers, etc. and gather unused, expired and unwanted prescription and over-the-counter medications.
-Click on the link above to find a site where medications can be disposed of free of charge with no questions asked.
+Residents are encouraged to gather unused, expired and unwanted prescription and over-the-counter medications.
+Click on Medication and Needle Disposal Sites to locate a convenient site where medications can be disposed of free of charge with no questions asked.

-Help create a safer and healthier community by properly disposing used needles, syringes, lancets and medications.
-Thank you.
+Create a safer and healthier Erie County by properly disposing of used needles, syringes, lancets and medications.